KTH/devops-course/contributions/essay/slarse/graph_introduction.md

 * People
 * Movies
 * Which movies any given person has acted in
-    - And the which role he or she performed as
+    - And which role he or she performed as
 * Which movies any given person has directed

 Modeling this data represents a few, common tasks databases have to fulfill,